mark-summerfield/uxf/README.md

 |-----------|------------|-----------------------------|
 |uxf        | Python 3   | See the [Python UXF library](py/README.md).|

+### Implementation Notes

+Implmenting a UXF pretty printer whould be doable by a CS major as a final year project.
+Implementing a UXF parser—without support for imports or string concatenation—should be doable by a CS major as a _big_ final year project.

 ## Imports

 UXF files are normally completely self-contained.
 However, in some cases it